KikeCR/savestate-kb/README.md

 ### Ports

-The backend is mapped to host port **5001**, not 5000 — on macOS, port 5000 is commonly claimed by the AirPlay Receiver (ControlCenter).
+The backend is mapped to host port **5001** instead of 5000.
+On macOS, port 5000 is commonly claimed by the AirPlay Receiver (ControlCenter), so this dodges that conflict.
 The frontend's `VITE_API_URL` in `docker-compose.yml` points at `5001` accordingly.

 ## Development notes

-- **Editor tooling needs a local `npm install` too.** The frontend container's `node_modules` lives in a Docker-only anonymous volume — it never syncs back to the host, so your editor's TypeScript server won't resolve anything until you also run `npm install` inside `frontend/` on your host machine.
+- **Editor tooling needs a local `npm install` too.** The frontend container's `node_modules` lives in a Docker-only anonymous volume that never syncs back to the host, so your editor's TypeScript server won't resolve anything until you also run `npm install` inside `frontend/` on your host machine.
 - **Changing `.env` requires recreating the backend container, not just restarting it.** `docker compose restart backend` reuses the container's existing (stale) environment.
 After editing `.env`, run `docker compose up -d backend` instead, which recreates the container and re-reads `env_file`.
 - **Database migrations**: after changing a model, generate a migration and apply it: